toguland/TYPER-Z/README.txt

 To install the software, please follow these steps:

-1. **Download the Setup File:**
+1. **Download the whole folder as zip & download Setup File:**
-   - Ensure you have the setup file ('setup.exe`) located on your computer or inside TyperZ package.
+   - Ensure you have the setup file ('setup.exe`) located on your computer, AND INSIDE TyperZ package.

 2. **Run the Setup File:**
    - Double-click on `setup.exe` to start the installation process.